 - A letter of intent written to the attention of the Committee of the present scholarship and adapted to the selection criteria of the scholarship;

 - A brief description of your research project;

 - A research and writing schedule;

 - A reference letter from a Professor;

 - A curriculum vitae;

-- Copies of your transcripts (unofficial are accepted) of the Bachelor’s, Master’s and / or Doctorate, depending on your level of studies;
+- Copies of your transcripts (unofficial copies accepted) of your undergraduate and/or graduate degrees, depending on your level of education;

-- Any other document or information that you consider relevant (statement of financial needs, letters of recommendation, etc.).
+- Any other document or information you consider relevant (statement of financial need, letter of recommendation, etc.).